 About your Guide

-"Cavern Guides" are certified Full Cave Divers who are also Open Water Dive Masters or higher.
-These qualified professionals must be outfitted with complete Full Cave Diving Equipment, Oxygen/First Aid, and have successfully completed a "Cavern Guide Program" and display authorized identification.
+These qualified professionals will be outfitted with complete Full Cave Diving Equipment, Oxygen/First Aid, and have successfully completed

-The sacred wells of Mayas
+The sacred wells of the Mayas

-The name cenotes finds its origin from the ancient Maya Dznot (sacred well).
-Among the most spectacular ones are Ponderosa, Dos Ojos, Grand Cenote, Carwash and Angelita, all within a short trip from Playa del Carmen.
-You'll get much fun and great thrill from the Maya Riviera and its fascinating dives!!!
+The name cenote finds its origin in the ancient Maya Dznot (sacred well).
+Among the most spectacular ones there are Ponderosa, Dos Ojos, Grand Cenote, Carwash and Angelita, all within a short trip from Playa del Carmen.

-Cenotes are opened to any certified diver from OWD on.
-Dives are guided by extremely competent dive guides especially trained for cenotes and follow a defined pathway marked and delimited by a guiding line fixed to the bottom.
+Dives are guided by extremely competent dive guides especially trained for cenotes and follow a defined pathway marked and delineated by a guiding line fixed to the bottom.
+Depth is usually in the range of 9 to 17 meters.

-No special equipment is needed, as 12 liters tanks and wet suites (5 mm) are commonly used with a water temperature usually around 25°C. Usually divers get in the water from a platform excavated from the rock..
+The current is slow and can be divided into upstream and downstream according to its direction.
+No special equipment is needed, as 12 liters tanks and wet suits (5 mm) are commonly used with a water temperature usually around 25°C. Usually divers get in the water from a platform excavated in the rock..

 The Cenote history